elliottcoops/Number-Plate-Recognition/README.md

 Neural network is trained on the standard OCR dataset which contains 50k images of characters.

-In addition I augment the data 5 times per image with a mix of flipping, rotation and zooming.
+In addition, data is augmented 5 times per image from a mix of rotation, translation and zooming.
+This attains a total train set of size 100k

 ### Constants